sarahfuchi/Data-Science/Prediction (Classification)/README.md

 **This is the input data from Kaggle :**  ['gender_submission.csv', 'test.csv', 'train.csv']

 ## 3.2 Pre-view of the Data
 1. The *Survived* variable is the outcome or dependent variable.
-It is a binary nominal datatype of 1 for survived and 0 for did not survive.
-All other variables are potential predictor or independent variables.
+The datatype is 1 if the person survived and 0 if they did not survive.
+The rest of the variables are independent variables.
-2. The *PassengerID* and *Ticket* variables are assumed to be random unique identifiers, that have no impact on the outcome variable.
-Thus, they will be excluded from analysis.
+2. The * PassengerID * and * Ticket * variables are considered to be random and unique identifiers that do not affect the result variables.
+Thus, they will not be analyzed.
-3. The *Pclass* variable is an ordinal datatype for the ticket class, a proxy for socio-economic status (SES), representing 1 = upper class, 2 = middle class, and 3 = lower class.
+3. The variable *Pclass* is an ordinal data type for the ticket class, a measure of socioeconomic status (SES), representing 1 = highest class, 2 = middle class, and 3 = lowest class.
-4. The *Name* variable is a nominal datatype.
-It could be used in feature engineering to derive the gender from title, family size from surname, and SES from titles like doctor or master.
-Since these variables already exist, we'll make use of it to see if title, like master, makes a difference.
+4. The *Name* variable can be used in feature engineering to derive information about gender, such as from the title, family size, and social status of a person's surname.
+Since these variables already exist, we'll see if title, like master, makes a difference.
-5. The *Sex* and *Embarked* variables are a nominal datatype.
-They will be converted to dummy variables for mathematical calculations.
+5. The *Sex* and *Embarked* variables will be converted to dummy variables for mathematical calculations.
 6. The *Age* and *Fare* variable are continuous quantitative datatypes.
 7. The *SibSp* represents number of related siblings/spouse aboard and *Parch* represents number of related parents/children aboard.
-Both are discrete quantitative datatypes.
-This can be used for feature engineering to create a family size and is alone variable.
-8. The *Cabin* variable is a nominal datatype that can be used in feature engineering for approximate position on ship when the incident occurred and SES from deck levels.
+8. The *Cabin* variable can be used in feature engineering for approximate position on ship when the incident occurred and SES from deck levels.
 However, since there are many null values, it does not add value and thus is excluded from analysis.

 ![pre-view_dataframe.jpg](/images/titanic/titanic1.jpg)